SeaGL/seagl.github.io/_posts/2022-10-07-Building-a-virtual-SeaGL.md

   - **Community:** In-person conferences are very time-bound.
 Participants may look forward to the next one, but rarely do they stay connected with each other in-between.
 The virtual environment provides new opportunities to bring people into a year-round space, holding both the conference and free software movement together.

-So... what's the tech stack powering all these values?
+So… what's the tech stack powering all these values?

 For our first virtual conference, we mashed together [IRC](https://libera.chat/), [Kiwi](https://kiwiirc.com/), [BigBlueButton](https://bigbluebutton.org/), and [Restreamer](https://datarhei.github.io/restreamer/).
 It was a hit and the next year we expanded from IRC by bridging into [Matrix](https://matrix.org/).
 Our excitement has only grown about the Matrix project and its goal of creating an open network for secure, decentralized communication.
 Thus, this year we've decided to double-down and run the event primarily on Matrix.

 With November rapidly approaching, we're assembling the pieces yet again!
 During this process we are trying to responsibly balance the competing goals and questions outlined above.
-Some of these are fundamentally at odds, some we might have a cleaver solution for, and some are stuck competing for volunteer bandwidth...
+Some of these are fundamentally at odds, some we might have a cleaver solution for, and some are stuck competing for volunteer bandwidth…

 Does this vision excite you?
 Want to hear more details about how we're solving these problems?
 We welcome additional wings and beaks!
 Please contact {{ site.custom.a.email.participate }} to volunteer today!